senzing-garage/knowledge-base/proposals/SDKs-for-V4/candidate-method-names.md

 ## Smells

 1. SM-1: Function naming.
-For consistency, say the phrase "To *method-name".
+For consistency, say the phrase "To *method-name*".
 If it sounds awkward, consider renaming the method.
    1. Good: "To `getVirtualEntityByRecordID()`", "To `addRecordAndReturnInfo()`"
    1. Bad: "To `howEntityByEntityID()`", "To `version()`"
 1. SM-2: Parameter naming.
 For portability across different programming languages, the parameter name shouldn't include a data-type.